pauldotknopf/blue-ribbon/README.md

 > It's part of our process to take photos of any existing damages before we begin our work, and since we *didn't* take any photos, I will have the boss come square up with you.

-Technician A acknowledged that he didn't see the damage before by admitting that he did not take any photos.
+Technician A implied that he didn't see the damage before by admitting that he did not take any photos.

 This point was mentioned during mediation.
 I asked Greg if taking photos of existing damages was a rule established for all jobs, and Greg stated "yes".
 I then asked if his employee had these pictures, and Greg stated "I don't know".